cse110-fa21-group35/cse110-fa21-group35/admin/meetings/101321-planning.md

       4. Roster of all team members — with each person’s GitHub link
    4. Delegations
       1. Vivian
-         1. Add the roster onto the page with the bio + GitHub + pic
+         1. Add the roster onto the page with the bio + github + pic
       2. Kevin
          1. Help out wherever needed, oversee group page
       3. Alice